 What is the problem with Insulin?

 Insulin is a storage hormone in the body.
 When our blood sugar rises to a certain level, our body releases insulin to shuttle glycogen into our cells.
 As discussed previously though, if we aren’t in the post workout period, we’re going to store that glycogen as fat.
-If we are in that post workout window, our body will first prioritise refilling the muscle and liver stores of glycogen.
-Unless you’re a die hard athlete or weekend warrior who is training before breakfast, we want to avoid causing an insulin spike to start the day.
+If we are in that post workout window, our body will first prioritize refilling the muscle and liver stores of glycogen.
+Unless you’re a die hard athlete or weekend warrior who is training before breakfast, we want to avoid causing an insulin spike to start the day; especially if fat loss is our goal.

 If we look at your body composition as a position on a spectrum, it will be easier to understand.
 On one end of the spectrum, we have ultra lean, stage ready bodybuilder.
 On the other end, we have obese with metabolic syndrome (type 2 diabetes, insulin resistance, etc.) .
 The more often we raise blood sugar and release insulin, the more likely we’ll move to the obese end of the spectrum.
 In reverse, if we limit the number of times per day that we release insulin, that will maximize the time we’re burning fat and moving to the lean end of the spectrum.
 To be clear, if we’re releasing insulin and storing fat, we’re not burning fat and vice versa.
 Is it possible that you ate a small granola bar or snack and you’re not going to gain tons of weight?
 Maybe, but why play that game?
 The new goal should be to limit our insulin secretion.